iam-manzoor/Python-Learning/Day-1/README.md

 5. **Variables**
    - A variable is a name given to a memory location in a program.
    - Variables means a value that can be changed/overwritten.
-   - Below are a few example of Variables
+   - Below are a few examples of Variables
      - `name = "Arhan"` Left-hand side is variable name and the Right-hand side is variable value
-     - `age = 09`         Left-hand side is variable name and the Right-hand side is variable value
+     - `age = 10`         Left-hand side is variable name and the Right-hand side is variable value
    - variable name it picks up a random location in memory and store the value in the memory.
 Variable name is an address to the memory location to access the value.
    - Access the variable `print(name)` `print(age)`
    - Value of one variable can be assigned to the other variables with the help of Assignment operator `=`.
 Whatever the value of **a** will become value of **b**.